AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/payments/stripe.md

 ### Create a base connection {#base-connection}

 A base connection retains information between your source and Experience Platform, including your source's authentication credentials, the current state of the connection, and your unique base connection ID.
-The base connection ID allows you to explore and navigate files from within your source and identify the specific items that you want to ingest, including information regarding their data types and formats.
+You can explore and navigate files from within your source using the base connection ID.
+Additionally, you can identify the specific items you wish to ingest, including details on the data types and formats of those items.

 To create a base connection ID, make a POST request to the `/connections` endpoint while providing your [!DNL Stripe] authentication credentials as part of the request body.